-The UAE Public Policy Forum is organized by the Mohammed Bin Rashid School and aims to evaluate and discuss the potential of public private partnerships in the aforementioned areas to help private and public sector stakeholders to evaluate ongoing PPPs in the UAE, exchange ideas and experiences of best practice in PPPs and establish networks for future PPP policy development.
+The UAE Public Policy Forum is organized by the Mohammed Bin Rashid School of Government and aims to evaluate and discuss the potential of public private partnerships in the aforementioned areas to help private and public sectors stakeholders to evaluate ongoing PPPs in the UAE, exchange ideas and experiences of best practice in PPPs and establish networks for future PPP policy development.

 The plenaries, seminars, academic presentations, exhibits and knowledge hubs at the forum will be structured around six pillars:

 - Defining, designing and evaluating PPPs.
 (What are PPPs in the UAE context?)

 - Enabling environments for PPPs .
 (Political , legal, financial and institutional frameworks)

 - Strategic Planning for PPPs.
 (What is the process for developing and implementing a PPP project?)